 College to offer Handgun Safety Course

-Piedmont Community College will offer a Handgun Safety class on Saturday, March 15.
-The eight-hour class will be held from 8 a.m.-5 p.m. and fulfills the course requirement for obtaining a concealed weapon permit.
+Piedmont Community College’s Business Development and Entrepreneurship Center (BDEC) will offer a Handgun Safety class on Saturday, Dec.
+7. The eight-hour class will be held from 8 a.m.-5 p.m. and fulfills the course requirement for obtaining a concealed weapon permit.

-Since 1995, North Carolina citizens have had the right to carry concealed weapons – if they complete the training program.
-The course will cover laws concerning the use of deadly force, laws governing areas where concealed weapons may be carried, and rules and ideas for gun safety.
+Since 1995, N.C. citizens have had the right to carry concealed weapons – if they complete the training program.
+The course will cover laws concerning the use of deadly force, laws governing areas concealed weapons may be carried, and rules and ideas for gun safety.

 The instructor for the class will be Lynn Ward, who has been a PCC instructor for over 20 years.
 He received basic firearms instructor training through the NRA and his concealed carry instructor training from the North Carolina Justice Academy.